 As you start working with clients it is important to have all your business tools in place.
-These are your client relationship management (CRM) programs that will assist you with: booking clients, sending contracts, collecting payments and documenting the timeline and due dates when working with clients.
+These are your client relationship management (CRM) programs and templates that will assist you with: booking clients, sending contracts, collecting payments and documenting the timeline and due dates when working with clients.

 Why do I recommend a CRM this early in your business?